carpentries-incubator/high-dimensional-analysis-in-python/_episodes/05-Regression-Intro.md

 ### Predicting housing prices
 Given the Ames housing dataset, let's first review how we can use univariate models to predict housing sale prices.
-We'll unpack techniques to *explain* univariate models in the next episode (**spoiler alert**: statistics are your friend).
+We'll unpack how we can detect *statistically significant* relationships between variables in the next episode.

 We'll start by loading in the Ames housing data as we have done previously in this workshop.